BizTalk Summit 2014 London – The story

 BizTalk Summit 2014 Johan Hedberg

-The afternoon started, in my personal opinion, with the best session of the event and with an “animal” on the stage: Nino Crudele, in addition of captivate and put the whole audience laughing, Nino was able to present an awesome add-in to Visual Studio “btsgnosaddin” that will make the lives of all BizTalk developers much better and easy!
+The afternoon started, in my personal opinion, with the best session of the event and with an “animal” on the stage: Nino Crudele, in addition to captivate and put the whole audience laughing, Nino was able to present an awesome add-in to Visual Studio “btsgnosaddin” that will make the lives of all BizTalk developers much better and easier!
 This will be a tool that all BizTalk developers must have!

 This session was followed by two more sessions:

-• Sandro Pereira (me), who better than me to succeed my good friend Nino.
+• Sandro Pereira (me), who better than me to succeed my good friend Nino?

 BizTalk Summit 2014 Nino Crudele